gussev/llm/README.md

 8. Now you may communicate with LLM via the http port.
 The  sample of the client was added to the zip file.
 It is possible to see it in the **client** subfolder.

 9. The client use just 3 parameters, the new one is the text the server should process.
 The name of the parameter is **parse**.
-The rest of them are two: evaluator and chatter, read point 7.
+The rest of them are two: **evaluator** and **chatter**, read point 7.

+10. When llm is running in http server mode, you need to tell llm what type of **evaluator** and **chatter** it should use in each request.

-10. To run llm in http server mode, you need to enter: **./llm.exe -td 3** in the console running in the llm subfolder.
+11. To run llm in http server mode, you need to enter: **./llm.exe -td 3** in the console running in the llm subfolder.
 There is a keyword in the configuration file that specifies a port number that you may use, the default is 8080.
 The client should use the same port number of course.

-11. Well, now you know everything to create data for setting up your own llm.
+12. Well, now you know everything to create data for setting up your own llm.
 It's up to you.
 Experiment as you wish.

-12. **Memo**.
+13. **Memo**.
 The program is written in Go for Windows 10, there is no multithreading, the data for llm is located entirely in RAM.
 And there is a plan for its further development.

-13. If you find any **error** and wish to send me a description, please provide a set of data where it is possible to reproduce the bug.
+14. If you find any **error** and wish to send me a description, please provide a set of data where it is possible to reproduce the bug.
 That would be very kind.

-14. In case there is a **modification** you need or have any curiosity drop me a message. mail:gussev@hotmail.com
+15. In case there is a **modification** you need or have any curiosity drop me a message. mail:gussev@hotmail.com

-15. English is not my first language.
+16. English is not my first language.
 So, sorry for inconvenience.